StydeNet/html/README.md

 [Learn more about the menu generator](docs/menu-generator.md)

-### HTML builder
+## HTML builder

-This package extends the functionality of the Laravel Collective's HTML Builder
+This package extends the functionality of the Laravel Collective's HTML Builder.

+There's only one extra method _for now_, but it's very useful!

 ####Generate CSS classes: